Patterns in Sinai's walk: The probability of confinement

 Relation (\lastCost) with $\Gamma'$ is place of $\Gamma$ now follows by applying the Markov property and using \eqref{RBC}, \eqref{RBH}, \eqref{RBB}.

-To prove (\lastCost) itself, we note that the left hand side increases if we put $\Gamma'$ in place of $\Gamma$.
-This observation, together with the above, gives an upper bound, but we can show a lower bound too.
+To prove (\lastCost) itself, we note that the left-hand side increases if we put $\Gamma'$ in place of $\Gamma$.
+This observation, together with the above, gives an upper bound, but we can show a lower bound, too.

-\nid Let $\Delta_M$ be the set of continuous functions $f$ on $[0, \infty)$ with
+Let $\Delta_M$ be the set of continuous functions $f$ on $[0, \infty)$ with

 for $s\in[x(1+\gd), x(1+\gd)+M^{-1}]$, and $E_M$ the set

 Then